eagles-project/skywalker/docs/input.md

   ...
 ```

-This means that the `wet_geo_mean_diameter` parameter assumes an array value
+In the input above, the `wet_geo_mean_diameter` parameter assumes an array value
 with uniform spacing for each ensemble.
 The array values start at
 `[0.001, 0.002, 0.003]` and go to `[0.004, 0.005, 0.009]`, incrementing each
 individual array entry by `[0.001, 0.001, 0.002]` for each ensemble.
 The
 interpretation of the values as a uniform spacing list is the same as above for
 a scalar list:

-* The list contains 3 sub-lists
+* The list contains 3 arrays
 * Each value in the first list is less than the corresponding value in the second list
 * Each value in the third list is less than the corresponding value in the second list